soypat/go-presentx/README.md

 ![presentx screenshot](./_assets/screen1.png)

-golang's [present tool](https://github.com/golang/tools/tree/master/cmd/present) but with code syntax highlighting
+Go's [present tool](https://github.com/golang/tools/tree/master/cmd/present) but with code syntax highlighting.
+Highlighted code is editable with [some caveats](#about-the-syntax-highlighting-changes)

 This is a quick and dirty implementation of [flippeeer's reddit post](https://www.reddit.com/r/golang/comments/jpugtg/today_i_presented_go_to_my_team_the_screen/).